digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/domains/fabric.rst

 When you're done running the sequencer, make sure to run ``./run.sh down``.
 This will clean up all docker resources so that the next run can happen smoothly.

-Using the Canton Binary instead of docker
+Using the Canton Binary instead of Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To run the full Canton setup separately outside of docker (with the canton binary or jar):
+To run the full Canton setup separately outside of Docker (with the Canton binary or jar):

 .. code-block:: bash